 - Sandwiches and Wraps: It adds a nice crunchy texture and a burst of flavor to the mix.
 And of course it’s a MUST in your muffuletta sandwich!

 - Salads: Toss giardiniera into salads to provide an extra flavor and crunch.
-Add some to your pasta salads, potato salads, and leafy green salads.
+Add some to your Macaroni Salad, Potato Salad, and leafy green salads.

 - Pizza and Flatbreads: Sprinkle some over your pizza or flatbread before or after baking.
 It adds a nice bit of tang, richness, and texture.

 - Antipasto Platter: Giardiniera is a classic component of antipasto platters.
-Arrange it alongside cured meats, cheeses, olives, and other pickled items.
+Arrange it alongside cured meats, cheeses, olives, and other pickled items as part of your cheese and charcuterie board.

 - Hot Dogs and Sausages: Use it as a topping for hot dogs, brats and sausages.
 It’s a fun and tasty alternative to the more traditional toppings.